ngrunwald/gavagai/README.md

 ## Performance and Caveats

  The resulting maps are by default fully lazy (as `core/bean`).
 If you need to serialize or pass around the value, you should call translate with the `lazy?` set to false, to get a fully realized structure.
 Be careful about infinite loop in objects graph if you do this.
-You can specify a `:max-depth` when calling translate to guard against this.
+You can set `:omit-cyclic-ref?` to `true` or specify a `:max-depth` when calling translate to guard against this.

 ## License